Cheese Tech Short Course

 Optional Cheese Laboratory

-There will be an optional cheese lab held Friday morning This lab provides an opportunity to students that want a hands-on experience in the production of Cheddar, Swiss, Mozzarella, Colby and Brick cheeses.
+There will be an optional cheese lab held Friday morning, October 9th in the Babcock Hall dairy plant.
+This lab provides an opportunity to students that want a hands-on experience in the production of Cheddar, Swiss, Mozzarella, Colby and Brick cheeses.
 Attendance at the lab session is strictly optional and not required for the Wisconsin Cheesemaker License exam.

 |- Milk Microbiology||- Pasteurization||- Cheese Technology|

 |- Secondary Microflora||- HACCP Principles||- Mechanization|

 |- Cleaning & Sanitizing||- Starter Cultures||- Speciality Cheeses|